Alan Jones and the Jacinda Ardern comment that cost $20 million

 The Sunday Telegraph reports that, following the shock jock's comments about New Zealand Prime Minister Jacinda Ardern, advertisers quickly started backing away.

-Last year, 2G quickly lost advertising after Jones called Prime Minister Jacinda Ardern "a complete clown".
+Last year, 2GB quickly lost advertising after Jones called Prime Minister Jacinda Ardern "a complete clown".

 Jones drew flak from all quarters after telling his listeners Australian Prime Minister Scott Morrison should "shove a sock down the throat" of Ardern.